Wormhole Geometries In $f(R,T)$ Gravity: Whormhole geometries in gravity

 These equations describe the matter threading the wormhole, as a function of the shape function and the coupling parameter $\lambda$.
 Note that in the case $\lambda=0$, the general relativistic limit can be recovered.
 The system of equations (\ref{grafield1-tt})- (\ref{grafield1-thetheta}) are three equations with four unknown functions $\rho(r)$, $p_r(r)$, $p_t(r)$ and $b(r)$.
 There are different strategies to solve the field equations.
 For example, by specifying an equation of state for the matter field, one can obtain the shape function and the stress-energy components.

-\subsubsection{Energy conditions}
+\subsection{Energy Conditions}

-As was already mentioned in the introduction, the existence of the wormhole solution in general relativity relies on the violation of the null energy condition.
+As has been mentioned in the introduction, the existence of the wormhole solution in general relativity relies on the violation of the null energy condition.
 The null energy condition holds if for any null vector field $n^\mu$.
 However, if the theory of gravity is chosen to be more complicated than Einstein gravity, one may circumvent this issue and possess a throat region which respects energy conditions.
-Thus, considering a radial null vector, the violation of the NEC, i.e., $T_{\mu\nu}^{{\rm (eff)}}\,n^\mu n^\nu < 0$ takes the following form
+Thus, considering a radial null vector, violation of the Null energy condition, i.e., $T_{\mu\nu}^{{\rm (eff)}}\,n^\mu n^\nu < 0$ is given by

 On the other hand, with the field equations (\ref{grafield1-tt})-(\ref{grafield1-thetheta}) we deduce that